 Jan Kopecký had his share of fun, too, when he took a really special co-driver for a demonstration run.
 Berhard Maier, Chairman of the Board of Management ŠKODA Auto, sat in the co-driver’s seat, usually reserved for Pavel Dresler, and enjoyed a run on the ice.

-“We never expected such a tremendous success, when we decided to re-invent the legendary Ice race in Zell am See after a long slumber of 45 years with a modern interpretation.
-The competition of the modern R5 cars was really a highlight for our fans,” emphasized Ferdinand Porsche, together with Vinzenz Greger founder of the GP Ice Race in Zell am See.
+“We didn’t expect such tremendous success when we decided to re-invent the legendary Ice race in Zell am See with a modern interpretation after its long slumber of 45 years.
+The competition of the modern R5 cars was really a highlight for our fans,” enthused Ferdinand Porsche, who, together with Vinzenz Greger, is the founder of the GP Ice Race in Zell am See.